samWieczorek/old_Prostar/inst/ProstarApp/server/FAQ.md

 ## Why does my volcano plot look so aligned?

 ![alt text](https://raw.githubusercontent.com/samWieczorek/Prostar/master/inst/ProstarApp/www/images/dfPriorIssue.png "Volcano plot resulting from a Limma issue")

 In very uncommun situations, one may obtain a bowl shape volcano plot such as depicted above.
 This is due to using Limma on a dataset for which it is not adapted: Briefly, the numerical values in the quantitative matrix appears to have a repetitive pattern that prevent Limma routines to compute the number of degrees of freedom of the Chi2 distribution on which the protein variances should be fitted.
 As a result, Limma returns a result directly proportional to the fold-change, and the p-values are none-informative.
 In such cases, which are fortunately extremely odd, we advise to replace Limma test by a classical t-test.

+## How to recover differential analysis results?

+From Prostar 1.14, the differential analysis results are not exported anymore when using the "Export fo file" functionality, regardless the format (MSnset, excel or zipped CSV).
+This is due to the separate management of the "data mining" and "data processing outputs.
+As a result, after performing the differential analysis, the results must be downloaded thanks to the devoted buttons (otherwise, they will be lost when closing the Prostar session).
+However, all the p-value computatations (from the "hypothesis testing" menu) can be exported and recover from one session to another one.